 To learn more about making turkey stuffing or dressing, please see our Turkey Stuffing 101 tutorial, below the recipe, complete with step-by-step photos and instructions as well as our accompanying article for 10 Tips for Making Stuffing or Dressing for Thanksgiving.

-For the Glaze The Apple Cider, Brandy & Tangerine Glaze can be prepared 1 day in advance.
+The Apple Cider, Brandy & Tangerine Glaze can be prepared 1 day in advance.
 Cool completely, uncovered.
 Cover and refrigerate in an airtight container until ready to use.

-For the Gravy Substitution: If desired, 1 teaspoon (5 ml) browning and seasoning sauce, such as Kitchen Bouquet®, can be substituted for the Chicken Demi-Glace by Williams-Sonoma.
+Substitution: If desired, 1 teaspoon (5 ml) browning and seasoning sauce, such as Kitchen Bouquet®, can be substituted for the Chicken Demi-Glace by Williams-Sonoma.